Architectural Photographer – The Ultimate Guide

 Lighting

-Lighting is crucial as it accentuates the form, texture, and details of a structure.
+Lighting is crucial in architectural photography as it accentuates the form, texture, and details of a structure.
 Utilize natural light during different times of the day to capture varying moods and shadows.
 Pay attention to the direction of light and how it interacts with the architecture.
 Additionally, consider using artificial lighting techniques, such as off-camera flash or light painting, to enhance specific areas or create dramatic effects.

 Golden Hour / Dusk / Twilight